Tibial plateau fractures are due to high-energy trauma in the young and low-energy falls in the elderly.

 The Schatzker classification is commonly used to describe tibial plateau fractures.

 The Schatzker classification is split into six types.
-Injuries get more severe with each increase in category generally indicative of higher-impact trauma and increased morbidity.
+Each increase in the category is generally indicative of higher-impact trauma and increased morbidity.

 Type III: Pure depression of the lateral tibial plateau.